How Much is Your Information Worth and How To Protect Yourself from Account Take Over

 Were you aware that your email account is worth real dollars on the hacker market?
-This might explain why we continue to see more and more people, even in Columbia or Millersburg, MO, with their Gmail, and other accounts, hijacked.
-According to Krebs On Security, a person’s email account is seen as a valuable resource to cyber crooks because they can do so much with it.
+This might explain why we continue to see more and more people with their Gmail, and other accounts being hijacked.
+According to Privacy Affairs and their 2022 Dark Web Price Index, a person’s information is seen as a valuable resource to cybercrooks because they can do so much with it.
 While you might be thinking, “Why would anyone want access to my email account?
 It’s not my checking account.”
 You would be surprised what a resource the average person’s email account is.

-The biggest reason your ordinary, everyday email account is so valuable is because it is often the key to all of your other online accounts.
-When signing-up for anything such as iTunes, Amazon, credit cards, or online banking, you provide your email as a contact point.
-If someone then tries to take over that other account, they simply request a new password to be emailed and BAM, now they have that account too.
-That gets really scary when it’s your bank account or credit card, but even with access to your Amazon account they could easily order a couple of 52in flat panel TV’s and then sell them for cash.
+The biggest reason your ordinary, everyday email account is valuable is that it is often the key to all of your other online accounts.
+When signing up for anything such as Amazon, credit cards, or online banking, you provide your email as a contact point.
+If someone then tries to take over that other account, they simply request a new password to be emailed, and BAM, now they have that account too.
+That gets really scary when it’s your bank account or credit card, but even with access to your Amazon account, they could easily order a couple of 52″ flat-panel TVs and then sell them for cash.

 Another way we see crooks using hijacked accounts is that they monitor who you do business with, and then send people a request posing as you.